realjck/pico-fun-zone/sharks-n-worms/readme.md

 ## About

-In a span of three afternoons, a friend and I co-created this game.
-Centered around a worm protagonist and its missing princess, players navigate a shark-filled labyrinth and face a pivotal choice among three doors that could change the destiny of our heroes.
+In a span of a few hours, a friend and I co-created this game.
+Centered around a worm protagonist and its missing princess, players navigate a shark-filled labyrinth and face a pivotal choice among three doors that could change their destiny forever.

 ## Controls